groupdocs-total/GroupDocs.Total-Docs/net/getting-started/installation.md

 ## Download GroupDocs.Total from the official website

-Visit [https://releases.groupdocs.com/total/net/](https://releases.groupdocs.com/total/net/) and download the **GroupDocs.Total** assemblies as a ZIP archive or MSI installer.
+Visit [https://releases.groupdocs.com/total/net/](https://releases.groupdocs.com/total/net/) and download the **GroupDocs.Total** assemblies as a ZIP archive.
 To reference the downloaded assembly files in your project, do the following:

-1. Extract files from the ZIP archive or run the MSI installer to install **GroupDocs.Total** to a specific location on your computer.
+1. Extract files from the ZIP archive with the assemblies to a specific location on your computer.
 2. Open your solution or project in Visual Studio.
 3. In **Solution Explorer**, right-click the **References** or **Dependencies** node, and select **Add Reference** (for a .NET Framework project) or **Add Project Reference** (for a .NET Core project).
 4. In the **Reference Manager** dialog box, select the **Browse** tab and click **Browse** to locate the _GroupDocs.Total.dll_ file for the target framework.